apache/pekko/docs/src/main/paradox/remoting-artery.md

 To use Artery Remoting, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
-  bomGroup=com.typesafe.akka bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=AkkaVersion
+  bomGroup=com.typesafe.akka bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
-  symbol1=AkkaVersion
+  symbol1=PekkoVersion
   value1="$pekko.version$"
   group=com.typesafe.akka
   artifact=akka-remote_$scala.binary.version$
-  version=AkkaVersion
+  version=PekkoVersion
 }

 One option is to use Artery with Aeron, see @ref:[Selecting a transport](#selecting-a-transport).